Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 How Skills Work

-Skills operate on Progressive Disclosure:
+Skills operate using Progressive Disclosure.

-1. First check only the name / description of all skills (lightweight)
+1. First, check only the name / description of all skills (lightweight)

 3. Read additional files in references/ etc. as needed